Protect security settings with tamper protection

 The procedure can be used to extend tamper protection to devices running Windows 10 and Windows Server 2019.
 Make sure to review the prerequisites and other information in the resources mentioned in this procedure.

-If you're using version 2006 of Configuration Manager, you can manage tamper protection settings on Windows 10 and Windows Server 2019 by using a method called tenant attach.
+If you're using version 2006 of Configuration Manager, you can manage tamper protection settings on Windows 10, Windows Server 2016, and Windows Server 2019 by using a method called tenant attach.
 Tenant attach enables you to sync your on-premises-only Configuration Manager devices into the Microsoft Endpoint Manager admin center, and then deliver your endpoint security configuration policies to your on-premises collections & devices.

 Set up tenant attach.
 See Microsoft Endpoint Manager tenant attach: Device sync and device actions.